fmaymone/timeslot-api/doc/api/v1/users/get_slots_for_befriended_user.markdown

 Name : endDate
 Description : Enddate of the slot

+Name : openEnd
+Description : OpenEnd Boolean Flag of the slot

 Name : creatorId
 Description : ID of the User who created the slot